Galileo-dev/land-rs/docs/chapters/methodology.typ

 - Create edge cases to test against, such as wind and potential mass shifts, to mimic real-world conditions and test reactions by different algorithms.

-== Development Plan
+== Task Completed

-- [x] Initial implementation of the simulation environment using Bevy for creating a basic wireframe visualisation for landing trajectories and Rapier for realistic physics simulations.
+- [x] Implementation of the simulation environment using Bevy for creating a basic wireframe visualisation for landing trajectories and Rapier for realistic physics simulations.

-- [ ] Initial implementation of the @gfold algorithm, focusing on modular design and adherence to real-time constraints
+- [x] Implementation of the @gfold algorithm, focusing on a modular design and adherence to real-time constraints

-- [ ] Develop a communication protocol between the simulation environment and the algorithms to allow for real-time two-way communication while decoupling the simulation from the algorithms.
+- [x] Develop a communication protocol between the simulation environment and the algorithms to allow for real-time two-way communication while decoupling the simulation from the algorithms.

+- [x] Add @socp to an existing Rust linear programming library to make modeling constraints easier.

 - [ ] Advanced atmospheric simulation integration of the simulation environment to truly test the robustness of the algorithms against real-world